How to make boots smell better

-There’s nothing sophisticated about boot odor.
-Unfortunately, a funky smell can sneak into your favorite pair of boots, leaving you embarrassed and uncomfortable.
+Boots are sophisticated.
+Boot odor, not so much.
+A funky smell can sneak into your favorite pair of boots, leaving you embarrassed and uncomfortable.

 Why Do Your Boots Smell?

-The underlying cause of most boot smells is bacteria.
-Boots are designed to keep your feet warm and protected from the elements.
-Unfortunately, this comes with a few unwanted effects.
+Boots are designed to keep your feet warm and protected from the elements, but this feature can come with a few undesired side effects.

-Luckily, boot odor can be eliminated relatively easily.
+Boot odor can be eliminated relatively easily.
 You just need a few basic items and a couple of minutes.

 What You’ll Need for Your Smelly Boots